Our library is a vital resource for the community. The quality of the current service is excellent, however there are some problems with it:

 Over a year ago I established a not-for-profit community interest company, Volunteers Network CIC in order to open a community hub in Eastbourne and eventually replicate the model in other areas.
 The Eastbourne Volunteers project has really taken off.
 It is working really well and this now gives us the opportunity to come up with a plan that we hope will see all the services currently at our library retained, but in addition open the space up as another community hub in Pevensey, with a lot more to offer residents of the Parish.

-Here is a draft of the plan as it stands at the moment, if you would like to comment on it, make suggestions or help to form this plan, then please get in touch by email at email@example.com
+Here is a summary of the plan as it stands at the moment, if you would like to comment on it, make suggestions or help to form this plan, then please get in touch by email at firstname.lastname@example.org

 If the plan goes ahead this will become OUR library more than it ever has been before!